Mike Glennon

-Michael Joseph Glennon (born December 12, 1989) is an American football quarterback who is a free agent.
-He played college football at NC State and was drafted by the Tampa Bay Buccaneers in the third round of the 2013 NFL Draft.
-He has also played for the Chicago Bears, Arizona Cardinals, Oakland Raiders, Jacksonville Jaguars, and New York Giants.
+Michael Joseph Glennon (born December 12, 1989) is an American former professional football quarterback in the National Football League (NFL).
+He played college football for the NC State Wolfpack and was selected by the Tampa Bay Buccaneers in the third round of the 2013 NFL draft.
+He was also a member of the Chicago Bears, Arizona Cardinals, Oakland Raiders, Jacksonville Jaguars, New York Giants, and Miami Dolphins.

-Early years
+Early life

 Glennon attended Westfield High School in Fairfax County, Virginia, and played for the Westfield Bulldogs high school football and basketball teams.
 As a senior, he completed 171 of 265 passes for 2,557 yards and 32 touchdowns.
 Glennon led his team to an undefeated 15–0 record and the Virginia Division 6 AAA State championship title when the Bulldogs defeated the Woodbridge High School Vikings 42–14.
 He was the Virginia Gatorade Player of the Year and was a Parade magazine high school All-American.
 He was rated the third-best quarterback recruit in the nation by Rivals.com in 2008.

 College career

-Glennon enrolled in North Carolina State University, where he played for the NC State Wolfpack football team from 2008 to 2012.
+Glennon enrolled in North Carolina State University, where he played for the Wolfpack from 2008 to 2012.
 In 2008, he was redshirted.
 In 2009 and 2010, he was the backup to starting quarterback Russell Wilson.
 During that time, he completed 33 of 52 passes for 326 yards with a touchdown and two interceptions.
 As a junior in 2011, he took over as the starter.
 On November 26, against Maryland, he had 306 passing yards, five touchdowns, and one interception.
 For the 2011 season, he completed 283 of 453 passes for 3,054 yards with 31 touchdowns and 12 interceptions.
 In his final season with the Wolfpack, he had some great statistical games.
 On September 22, against The Citadel, he had 233 passing yards, one passing touchdown, and two rushing touchdowns.
 On September 29, against Miami, he had 440 passing yards, four touchdowns, and two interceptions.
 On October 27, against North Carolina, he had 467 passing yards, five touchdowns, and two interceptions.
 On November 17, against Clemson, he had 493 passing yards, five touchdowns, and one interception.
 Overall, in the 2012 season, he completed 330 of 564 passes for 4,031 yards with 31 touchdowns and 17 interceptions.